ENGR101-AVC/AVC/README.md

 Afterwards, create a folder in your (C:) drive called SFML and move the downloaded zip file into this folder and unzip it.

-Now download the AVC_Robot_Windows folder from the top of the page and put them in which ever folder you like.
+Now download the AVC_master branch, unzip the folder anywhere and copy out the AVC_Robot_Windows folder and save it anywhere you like.

 Open the C:SFML folder and open the folder "include" and copy the file path for it.
 Then open the makefile file in the AVC_robot folder with geany and paste the file path into the line that starts with "INCLUDE" just after the "-I" and delete the place holder path.
 Open C:SFML again and open the file "lib" and copy the file path.
 Paste the lib file path in the line that starts with "LIBS" after "-L" and delete the place holder path.
 Repeat this instruction but instead use the makefile file in the AVC_server folder.